 Full Management Of Your Insurance Claim

-Public Loss Adjusters are there to help and if appointed will take over the entire claim for and on YOUR behalf, as professional Chartered Loss Adjusters we provide the same level of expertise and professional advice which is always sought by your insurers when a claim is submitted.
+Public Loss Adjusters are there to help and if appointed will take over the entire claim for and on YOUR behalf, as professional Independent Loss Adjusters we provide the same level of expertise and professional advice which is always sought by your insurers when a claim is submitted.

 Public Loss Adjusters once appointed, head up a team of qualified and professional specialists who will ALL WORK ON YOUR BEHALF.
 These professionals may include surveyors, vetted building contractors, specialist drying and restoration/cleaning companies.

 Public Loss Adjusters in many cases actually reduce the length of time required to place YOU back into your property with all aspects of the claim settled.

 What is an (Insurance) Loss Adjuster and what is their role?

 In the event of a claim, the insurance company will almost always appoint a professional representative, usually a Loss Adjuster, to protect the interests of the insurance company.
 It is important for the policyholders to be aware that these appointed representatives work for the insurance companies NOT for the insured, their fees are paid for by the insurers.